Skipjack tuna: Japan

-Skipjack tuna is used extensively in Japanese cuisine, where it is known as (鰹/かつお, katsuo).
+Skipjack tuna or (鰹/かつお, katsuo) is used extensively in Japanese cuisine.
 It is eaten raw in sushi and sashimi, as well as slightly seared in katsuo tataki.
 It is also smoked and dried to make katsuobushi, and the shavings are commonly used to make dashi (soup stock).
 Katsuobushi flakes are also used as seasoning, such as in onigiri (rice balls) or on top of tofu.
 The raw viscera of skipjack tuna is salted and fermented to make shutō, a type of shiokara.

 The fish's fat content changes during migrations along the Japanese islands.
 When they migrate north in summer, they are called hatsugatsuo ("first katsuo") or noborigatsuo ("ascending katsuo"), and have a lesser amount of fat.
 When they migrate south in autumn, they are called modorigatsuo ("returning katsuo") or kudarigatsuo ("descending katsuo"), and have a high level of fat.